-Care should be taken in the application of the analytical gap test.
-Merely stating the expert's testimony is based upon experience it not enough.
-As pointed out by the Texas Supreme Court in Gammill, "If [skill and
+expert's testimony is based upon experience it not enough.
+As pointed out by the Texas Supreme Court in Gammill, "If [skill and experience] were all Rule 702 required, merely establishing the witness's qualifications would show the relevance and reliability of the testimony every time."
+20

 The Court went on to say that there are many instances "when the relevance and reliability of an expert witness's testimony are shown by the witness's skill and experience."
 For example, an experienced car mechanic's diagnosis of problems with a car's performance may well be reliable without resorting to engineering principles.
-74
+22

 "If the foundational data underlying opinion testimony are unreliable, an expert will not be permitted to base an opinion on that data because any opinion drawn from that data is likewise unreliable."
 If expert opinions are based upon unreliable underlying data they are inadmissible and, thus, no evidence.
-The supression opinions are based upon unreliable underlying data they are inadmissible and, thus, no evidence.
+24